Terms and Conditions

 1. Agreement to Terms

-By accessing or using the Deal Once application ("App", "Platform", "Marketplace", or "Service") in Australia, you agree to be bound by these Terms and Conditions ("Terms").
+By accessing or using the Deal Once application ("App", "Platform", "Marketplace", or "Service") anywhere in the world, you agree to be bound by these Terms and Conditions ("Terms").
 If you do not agree to these Terms, you must not use the App.
-These Terms constitute a legally binding agreement between you and Deal Once.
+These Terms constitute a legally binding agreement between you and NENO GROUP PTY LTD AS TRUSTEE FOR TANEJA & SONS FAMILY TRUST (ACN 671 083 711), trading as Deal Once, a company incorporated in Australia.
+Use of the Platform is subject to the country eligibility requirements in Section 2.1.

 1.1 Platform Availability